Updated August 2014

 - provide credit unions parity with FDIC-insured institutions when it comes to deposit insurance coverage on Interest on Lawyers Trust Accounts (IOLTAs).

 With Member Business Lending addressed as part of H.R.
 688, the Credit Union Small Business Jobs Creation Act, and supplemental capital addressed in H.R.
-719, the Capital Access for Small Businesses and Jobs Act, this bill becomes the third major credit union specific proposal from NAFCU’s five-point plan for credit union regulatory relief to be offered in the House this Congress.
+719, the Capital Access for Small Businesses and Jobs Act, becomes the third major credit union specific proposal from NAFCU's five-point plan for credit union regulatory relief to be offered in the House this Congress.

 Please be assured that NAFCU will continue to push for commonsense regulatory reform on Capitol Hill with an emphasis on the five areas outlined in our plan below.